amcginlay/eks-demos/doc/02-iam-role/README.md

-# Create an IAM Role
+# Create an IAM Role to enable creation of your EKS cluster

 To build our EKS cluster we will use an appropriatelky permissioned EC2 instance in the form of a Cloud9 development environment.
 The purpose of this section is to ensure that you have an appropriate IAM role available for the instance to assume.
 As the creation of the role, named `Role-EC2-EKSClusterAdmin`, is a one-time requirement it may first be advisable to check if an instance profile for that role already exists.
 ```bash